DataWorkbench/deploy/README.md

 ## add new service

 - add the service to `service` in `Makefile`
-- add copy-sentence for default config.yaml in `Dockerfile.dev` if need
 - add copy-sentence for DB schema sql in `build/db/Dockerfile` if need
 - add the service in `docker-compose.yaml` refer to `spacemanager`